-5 pieces of advice for getting up to speed as a junior engineer during quarantine
+5 pieces of advice for getting up to speed as a junior engineer

 The COVID-19 pandemic has impacted everyone in ways large and small.
 While it may feel minor compared to other challenges that have come up during the pandemic, quarantine may impact a brand new junior engineer’s transition to the workforce.
 Trust me, I know this because I’m one of those junior engineers.

 One of the biggest obstacles I’ve experienced during quarantine has been the increased life obligations of my more senior teammates.
 Normally, senior engineers are all around you in the office and asking questions is as simple as talking to one right next to you.
 Now that we’re all working remote due to the COVID-19 pandemic you need to find a time that works for the both of you, schedule a meeting, follow-up on any action items, rinse and repeat.

 However, I have my own special ability that I’ve been using to navigate the situation.
 I came to Capital One through Capital One Developer Academy (CODA) after graduating college.
 CODA focused more on teaching us how to learn, rather than mastering a specific language or technology.
 This has been an incredibly valuable skill that continues to help me navigate my career and the difficulties of quarantine, today.

 So how can you make the most of the remote work situation and keep your tech career on track?
 Here are five pieces of advice for being a junior engineer during quarantine, based on my experiences and the guidance of my supportive manager and team.

 1. Start with what you know - and make sure your teams knows it

 Does your team use a technology or language that you’re already familiar with?
 That’s the best place to start.
 Since you’ll already have some background in that tech/language, you’ll be able to learn that particular part of the codebase easier and start making valuable contributions sooner.